-I posted a few years ago on the GreenMellen blog about site that have links automatically open in new windows, and how that wasn’t always the best move.
+I posted a few years ago on the GreenMellen blog about sites that have links automatically open in new windows, and how that wasn’t always the best move.

 The logic I hear is “if you’re taking them to a new site, have it open in a new tab so that they don’t leave your site”.
 That almost kinda makes sense, and is worth doing sometimes, but making it a hard rule is asking for a bad experience for your users.